dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Migrating from NRSDK to XREAL SDK.md

   *  Use the **XR Interaction Hands Setup** prefab if you want to support hand gestures (with or without controllers).

   *  Use the **XR Interaction Hands Mesh Setup** prefab if you want to switch between controllers and hand gestures with suitable hand models.

-  * Use the **XR Interaction ControllerAndHand Setup** prefab if you want to use both hand gestures and controllers simultaneously.

   ![image-20241226120012761](https://pub-8dffc52979c34362aa2dbe3a43f0792a.r2.dev/image-20241226120012761.png)